evilnero/files/readme.txt

-Simple hotkey script for trade/inventory/stash clicking for Path of Exile [clicker].
+Simple hotkey script for trade/inventory/stash clicking for Path of Exile [POE clicker helper].

 Keys NOT on Numpad:
 CTRL + 3: hold it to click mouse multuple times at minimum delay (similar to scroller button clicker some people use, when they assign mouse click there)